Liposuction (Suction-Assisted Lipoplasty)

 Minneapolis Plastic Surgery, LTD. was also the first clinic in the Minneapolis / St. Paul area to offer ultrasonic liposuction for body contouring, which uses sound waves to liquefy fat for removal from the body.
 The new procedure, developed in Italy in the 1990s, differs from traditional liposuction in that it is a true “sculpting” technique for the body.
-Patients benefit from ultrasonic body contouring because it is more precise and controlled, causing less bleeding and bruising, as well as allowing more thorough fat removal with smaller cannulas.
+Patients benefit from ultrasonic body contouring because it is more precise and controlled, causing less bleeding and bruising, as well as allowing more thorough and uniform fat removal with smaller cannulas.
 This, in turn, reduces swelling and irregularities during the healing process, giving a more smooth result with less likelihood for touch-up or revisionary surgery being necessary.

 Much has been written and publicized about Mesotherapy, Lipodissolve, and laser, light, or other energy-based “new and advanced” fat-elimination techniques.
 Some of these may be harmless ways to reduce your wallet more than your fat, others may ultimately prove to be of some value in limited situations, or some may simply be unsafe as well as totally worthless.

 We have always felt that the key to excellent results lies not solely with the tools, but more with the sculptor who wields them!